 7. Seal Cracks and Holes

-Seal over any cracks in walls, near doors, windows, or vents to prevent American cockroaches (palmetto bugs) and others from entering the house.
+Seal over any cracks in the walls, near doors, windows, or vents to prevent cockroaches from entering the house.

 8. Neem